HaplessIdiot/TinkerOS-AC97/README.md

 Notes:
 - Performance will be bad if you don't have good hardware or are not using hardware acceleration for your virtual machine.
 - This is mainly for Windows people, if you're running Linux it will work, but you will get much better sound if you, compile the VMusic extension and use Adlib instead!
+- This will not work properly in QEMU, in QEMU use Adlib instead `-audiodev sdl,id=snd0 -device adlib,audiodev=snd0` and you will get much better sound and can even change to different instruments.